mgalgs/gnome-shell-system-monitor-next-applet/README.md

 ## Installation

+There are three ways to install this extension: via the browser, via a package manager, or manually.

 ### Browser Installation

 1. If you haven't done so already, install the [gnome-browser-connector](https://gnome.pages.gitlab.gnome.org/gnome-browser-integration/pages/installation-guide.html) package using your distro's package manager, as well as the GNOME Shell integration browser extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gnome-shell-integration/) or [Chrome](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep).
 If you've already installed other GNOME Shell extensions from extensions.gnome.org, you can skip this step.